GLOBAL MARKETS-Upbeat U.S. jobs data lifts shares, dollar

 By Herbert Lash

-NEW YORK, March 9 Global stocks rose and the dollar rallied broadly on Friday after strong U.S. jobs data beat expectations, providing another sign the world's biggest economy is recovering.
+NEW YORK, March 9 Global stocks rose and the dollar rallied on Friday after U.S. jobs data beat expectations and provided a fresh sign that the world's biggest economy is recovering.

-Adding to the slightly bullish mood was strong acceptance from Greece's private creditors for a bond swap to avoid a messy default, an issue that has kept investors skittish.

-U.S. employment grew solidly for a third straight month in February as employers added 227,000 jobs to their payrolls, the Labor Department, even though the unemployment rate held at a three-year low of 8.3 percent.
+U.S. employment grew solidly for a third straight month in February as employers added 227,000 jobs to their payrolls, the Labor Department said, even though the unemployment rate held at a three-year low of 8.3 percent.

-The data offered encouragement for those who see the U.S. economy moving into a more sustainable stage of recovery that could lead the Federal Reserve to drop its easy money stance earlier that the market now perceives.

-"If this trend continues then clearly there'll be a translation of good economic news to the outlook for Fed policy," said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.

-The mood was slightly bullish after Greece completed the negotiation of the biggest sovereign debt restructuring in history, an issue that has kept investors skittish.

-In Europe, the FTSE Eurofirst 300 index of top regional shares provisionally closed up 0.5 percent at 1,080.61 points.

-The data lifted the dollar broadly to multi-month highs against other currencies and initially pushed commodity prices lower.
-Crude oil futures later rebounded, as the data countered any dollar pressure and fading euphoria over Greece's debt swap.
+The data lifted the dollar to multi-month highs against other currencies and initially pushed commodity prices lower.
+Brent oil prices slipped to around $125 a barrel and gold fell sharply before recovering.

 "The pace of job growth we've seen in the last six months is steadier and at a higher level than we saw a year ago," said Alan Levenson, chief economist at T. Rowe Price in Baltimore.

-"The bottom line to me is I think the economy is on firmer footing than it was a year ago," he said.
+"The bottom line to me is... the economy is on firmer footing than it was a year ago," he said.

-But the euro tumbled more than 1 percent against the dollar on concern about the heavily indebted euro zone and its weak growth outlook, which outweighed relief over the Greek bond swap.
+But the euro tumbled more than 1 percent against the dollar on concern about heavily indebted euro zone states and a weak growth outlook, which outweighed relief over Greece completing the bond swap.

-Trading activity, however, was moderate and many market participants are still sitting on sidelines, according to Michael Woolfolk, currency strategist at BNY Mellon in New York.
+Trading, however, was moderate and many market participants were still on sidelines, according to Michael Woolfolk, currency strategist at BNY Mellon in New York.

 "I think there is cautious optimism, but I think the European debt crisis is one of the factors that's keeping people from going all in."

-Global stocks, as measured by the MSCI world equity index were up 0.2 percent.
+Global stocks, as measured by the MSCI world equity index were up 0.1 percent, while Europe's FTSEurofirst 300 index of blue chip shares, which had been flat, rose 0.2 percent after the U.S. jobs data.

 * Announced 224 homes closed in February 2017, compared to 245 home closings in February 2016